dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-00.md

  | | Bit 0.
 Transport type.
 0 = UDP, 1 = TCP.
  | | Bit 1.
 IP type.
 0 = IPv4, 1 = IPv6.
 ||
-Q/R signature flags | A | Bit flags indicating information present in this Q/R pair.
+Q/R signature flags | A | Bit flags indicating information present in this Q/R data item.
 Bit 0 is the least significant bit.
  | | Bit 0.
 1 if a Query is present.
  | | Bit 1.
 1 if a Response is present.
  | | Bit 2.
 1 if one or more Question is present.